moadh/Slack-GitKata/README.md

 ##Introduction

-This kata contains 2 workflows
+This kata will focus on 2 main workflows

 * Resetting, Checking Out, and Reverting operations
 * Merge and Rebase